cheekstain/maze/DESIGN.md

 the followers.
 * If the current move is not the first, the function will begin checking the outcome of the last attempted move.
 It will figure out if there is a wall or an opening, and whether the avatar has found a path or not.
+Paths are rewritten if they are laid by someone below the avatar in the following chain.
 It updates the log file with the outcome, modifies the maze, and changes the followers struct if necessary.
 It finishes by redrawing the maze if it has been modified.
 * `maze_solve` is the default move selection method for an Avatar in